MND Australia

 Beyond Blue says “Being mindful means awareness of your own moment-to-moment internal and external experiences, with gentleness and acceptance and without judgment.”
 To learn more about mindfulness visit the Beyond Blue Mindfulness page

-Watch a short video by Associate Professor Dr Craig Hassed from Monash University talking about the benefits of mindfulness and to learn ways to start practicing mindfulness.
+Watch a short video by Associate Professor Dr Craig Hassed from Monash University to learn how to start practising mindfulness.

-Sleeping well is important for managing emotions and wellbeing.
-Having a good night of sleep can help with feeling restored, improving concentration and memory and balancing moods.
+Sleeping well helps with managing emotions and wellbeing.
+A good night’s sleep can make you feel restored, improve concentration and memory, and balance moods.

-However, sleeping with MND can become difficult because of immobility, excessive saliva, breathing issues and other problems associated with the disease.
+However, sleeping with MND can get harder because of immobility, excessive saliva, breathing issues and other problems.

-Your family, friends and others in your social circle matter when it comes to looking after your mental health.
-Positive relationships can help with a sense of belonging, and understanding.
+Staying connected with your family, friends and others in your social circle matter has a positive affect on your mental health.
+Good relationships can help with a sense of belonging and understanding and reduce feelings of isolation.

 You can turn to those close to you when you need to talk, and for emotional support when times are tough with MND.

 It’s important to try to keep enjoying and maintaining your relationships with others.
 Some people will avoid talking to loved ones as they don’t want to worry them.
-Not only can sharing your thoughts help you organise your thoughts, it can help everyone to understand how you’re feeling and in some situations help to find way of doing things that works best for everyone.
+Not only can sharing your worries and concerns help you organise your thoughts, it can help everyone to understand how you’re feeling, and in some situations help to find way of doing things that works best for everyone.

 You can help to maintain your relationships by doing things like:

-• taking time each day to be with, or connect with, your family (it may be a fixed time)
+• taking time each day to be with, or connect with, your partner and/or family (it may be a fixed time)

 • arranging a regular time to catch up with friends

-• seeing if you can play games with others, it may be a game of cards or playing scrabble and other games online
+• seeing if you can play games with others, like cards or Scrabble or other online games

-Using appropriate mobility aids, that may include using walking frames or ankle foot orthotics (a brace that holds your foot and ankle in the right position) can help maintain your mobility for as long as possible.
-If you are still able to walk but find you get fatigued, then using a wheelchair when out and about will help you maintain your usual activities such as shopping and meeting friends and family for coffee or meals out.
+Using mobility aids can help maintain your mobility for as long as possible.
+This might include using walking frames or ankle foot orthotics (a brace that holds your foot and ankle in the right position).
+If you are still able to walk but get tired, using a wheelchair can help.
+It will mean you can maintain your usual activities such as shopping and meeting friends and family for coffee or meals.

 Don’t forget to speak with your OT or physio if you need some assistance with being active.